predicatestudio/predicate_templates/README.md

 # Using BEM for Conda

 Bem is a packaging utility built for developers.
-It's useable accross a variety of environments, but its original use was in python conda environments.
+It's useable across a variety of environments, but its original use was in python conda environments.
 Key features are:

  - Simple CI/CD
  - Simple venv creation
  - Simple VM implementation

 ## Activation Process